sammy-kablammy/.config/quick_reference/git_quick_reference.md

 note: 'git commit --interactive' also exists.

+# branches and stuff
+once you have created a new local branch and want to push it to a remote branch, do
+* git push origin new_feature
+if you want to set it so that future pushes don't need to specify the remote branch, you can do
+* git push -u origin my_feature
+from that point on, you can just 'git push' and it will remember. this is a per-branch setting, so your local 'main' branch will still push to the remote 'main' branch, for example

 # git stash
 to drop everything you're currently working on and go back to the previous commit, you'll want to use git stash.